 Results demonstrated that the prevalence of Data Availability Statements in IRAP articles has risen from 0% in 2018 to 100% in 2022.
 This is encouraging and the journals should be applauded for embracing these policies and investing in the administrative infrastructure to implement them.

 However, results also demonstrated that very few authors of recent IRAP publications share data on request (25.0% of 52 articles).
 Results were therefore very similar to those observed over 60 years ago by Wolins (1962: 24% of 37 articles).
 Hamilton et al.’s (2023) systematic review of studies of the rate of data sharing upon request observed rates between 0 and 37% (no meta-analysis was possible due to methodological heterogeneity).
-Worryingly, data sharing was lower in articles that stated that data was available upon request (16.7%, 3 of 18 articles) than those that included no Data Availability Statement at all (25.8%, 8 of 31 articles).
-Disappointingly, results did not suggest that Data Availability Statements increase actual data sharing.
+Worryingly, data sharing was no higher in articles that stated that data was available upon request (16.7%, 3 of 18 articles) than those that included no Data Availability Statement at all (25.8%, 8 of 31 articles).
+Disappointingly, results did not suggest that Data Availability Statements are associated with higher actual data sharing.

 Limitations

 Generalisability.
-The top-line conclusions of all previous studies covered in Hamilton et al.'s (2023) review, and indeed the results of this study, are in close agreement: data sharing upon request occurs in the minority of cases.
-However, precise estimates of the rate of data sharing as yet unknown.
+The top-line conclusions of all previous studies covered in Hamilton et al.’s (2023) review, and indeed the results of this study, are in close agreement: data sharing upon request occurs in the minority of cases.
+However, precise estimates of the rate of data sharing are as yet unknown.
 The generalisability of the current estimate of data sharing upon request to other areas of psychology, or indeed other areas of science, is unknown at this time.
 The recent systematic review of the rate of data sharing upon request by Hamilton et al. (2023) noted that no meta-analysis of the rate of sharing across studies was possible due to methodological differences between the component studies, such as differences in journal policies between fields and differences in how old the publications were.
 The estimate provided by this study is perhaps more likely to correspond with (a) fields of similarly small size, (b) fields with comparable journal policies (e.g., requiring Data Availability Statements but not mandatory sharing at the time of publication), and (c) studies considering a similar timeframe (e.g., publications within the last 5 years).